nolta/Calendar.jl/README.md

 Calendar.jl: Calendar time for Julia
 ====================================

+Calendar.jl is a simple, timezone-aware, localized calendar date & time module for Julia.
 The design is inspired by Hadley Wickham's lubridate package for R and the ISO 8601 standard.

 Installation